Octopus: Embodied Vision-Language Programmer from Environmental Feedback: OctoGibson

-\paragraph{Illustration and Statistic Results of OctoGibson} The dataset for vision-language programming tasks is collected based on the simulation environment called OctoGibson.
-This environment supports 476 tasks and enables interactions with 78,138 objects across 16 scenes.
-Each object's operable properties are described by 8 unary states, such as \textbf{openable} and \textbf{heatable}, as well as 12 binary relations, such as \textbf{next to} and \textbf{on top}, to illustrate its spatial relationships with other objects.
+\textbf{Add Relation Parser}\quad The OctoGibson adds 12 binary relations, such as \textbf{next to} and \textbf{on top}, to illustrate its spatial relationships with other objects.
 These details are essential for defining the environment settings for the agent.

-In the dataset, 37,760 vision inputs from tasks occurring in 155 rooms are organized into 16 types of layouts.
-Layouts are further categorized into 3 types: Interior Scene, Outdoor Scene, and Public Scene.
+\textbf{Add Tasks}\quad OctoGibson introduces a set of 476 meticulously crafted tasks, each with well-defined initial and goal states, enabling clear evaluation of task completion.
+These tasks are categorized into routine tasks that involve simple, direct actions, and more complex reasoning tasks that require multi-step planning.

+\textbf{Add Function Calls}\quad OctoGibson incorporates 16 carefully designed functions that the agent can execute, such as moveBot() and easyGrasp(), to interact with the environment in a more structured manner.

+\textbf{Add Visual-Dependent Function Calls}\quad to ensure that the agent's actions are grounded in visual perception, OctoGibson imposes certain constraints on the function parameters, such as limiting moveBot() to only accept large, fixed objects as arguments.
+This encourages the agent to reason about the scene and plan accordingly, rather than relying on hard-coded knowledge.

+Together, these enhancements make OctoGibson a more suitable platform for studying embodied vision-language programming compared to the base OmniGibson environment.